 Furthermore, the law of this Circuit (and virtually all other Circuits) does not permit "selective disclosure," and the CCSAO should not be permitted to pick and choose which cases it will provide testimony about, and which cases it will not.
 See, e.g., Burden-Meeks, 319 F.3d at 899; Dellwood Farms, Inc., 128 F.3d at 1126-27.
-The CCSAO's waiver should be applied to all cases that the CCSAO and COPA (as well as any other third party) discussed, and not be limited to solely the cases that were discussed in the April 24, 2024 production.10 The CCSAO's citation to In re Sealed case, 121 F.3d 729 (D.C.
+The CCSAO's waiver should be applied to all cases that the CCSAO and COPA (as well as any other third party) discussed, and not be limited to solely the cases that Defendant Officers know were discussed at this point.
+The CCSAO's citation to In re Sealed case, 121 F.3d 729 (D.C.
 Cir.
 1997) to support a limited waiver should not be considered by this Court as it was decided several years before Burden-Meeks, and it is not the law of this Circuit.
 The CCSAO's decision to discuss with COPA its reasons for agreeing to vacate certain convictions serves as a waiver as to all cases it discussed and any claim of waiver fails.